|EEO-1 JOINT REPORTING COMMITTEE

 Standard Form 100 must be filed by --

-(B) All federal contractors (private employers), who: (1) are not exempt as provided for by 41 CFR 60-1.5; (2) have 50 or more employees; and (a) are prime contractors or first-tier subcontractors, and have a contract, subcontract, or purchase order amounting to $50,000 or more; or (b) serve as a depository of government funds in any amount, or (c) is a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Notes.
+(B) All federal contractors who (1) are not exempt as provided for by 41 CFR 60-1.5; (2) have 50 or more employees; (3) are prime contractors or first-tier subcontractors; and (4) have a contract, subcontract, or purchase order amounting to $50,000 or more; or (b) serve as depositories of Government funds in any amount; or are financial institutions which are issuing or paying agents for U.S. Savings Bonds and or savings notes.

-Only those establishments located in the District of Columbia and the 50 states are required to submit Standard Form 100.
-No reports should be filed for establishments in Puerto Rico, the Virgin Islands or other American Protectorates.
+Establishments located in the District of Columbia and the 50 states are required to submit Standard Form 100.
+No reports should be filed for establishments in Puerto Rico, the Virgin Islands, or other American Protectorates.

 2. HOW TO FILE

-Single-establishment employers, i.e., employers doing business at only one establishment in one location must complete a single EEO-1 online data record or submit a single EEO-1 paper report.
+(b) Single-establishment employers, i.e., employers doing business at only one establishment in one location must complete a single EEO-1 online data record.

-Multi-establishment employers, i.e., employers doing business at more than one establishment, must complete online: (1) a report covering the principal or headquarters office; (2) a separate report for each establishment employing 50 or more persons; and (3) a separate report (Type 8 record) for each establishment employing fewer than 50 employees, OR an Establishment List (Type 6 record), showing the name, address, and total employment for each establishment employing fewer than 50 persons, including a Type 6 employment data grid that combines all employees working at establishments employing fewer than 50 employees by race, sex, and job category.
-For the EEO-1 online application, keyed employment data automatically transfers to the overall Consolidated Report.
+(c) Multi-establishment employers, i.e., employers doing business at more than one establishment must complete online: (1) a report covering the principal or headquarters office; (2) a separate report for each establishment employing 50 or more persons; and (3) a separate report (Type 8 record) for each establishment employing fewer than 50 employees, OR an Establishment List (Type 6 record), showing the name, address, and total employment for each establishment employing fewer than 50 persons.
+For the EEO-1 online portal, companies using Establishment List reports (Type 6), must enter all employment data into the Consolidated report (Type 2).
+For the EEO-1 online application, all keyed employment data including data from the Type 8 reports will automatically transfer to populate the overall Consolidated Report.

 3. WHEN TO FILE

-This annual report must be filed not later than September 30.
-Employment figures from any pay period in July through September may be used.
+This annual report must be filed not later than March 31 following the reporting year.
+Employment figures from any pay period in October through December may be used (workforce snapshot).